pereirageomet/Geomet-Common-Data-Reporting/README.md

 * Development of suggested templates
 * Development of User guide(s)
 * API format
 * Stakeholder engagement with major metallurgical labs

+## Out of Scope ##
+* Geotechnical and structural data
+* The guideline will include data from automated mineralogy but will exclude data formats that cannot easily interact with the manufacturer (i.e., MLA data)
+* tQEMSCAN data
+* Chemical analysis and reporting